-The Roseville Joint Union High School District (District) plans to construct a new stadium support building containing space for ticketing, concessions, custodial, and restrooms at Granite Bay High School.
-The stadium support building has the same function and is the same size for the project site, with some modifications to accommodate pedestrian path of travel and landscaping.
-The project will replace the existing structure for ticketing, concessions, and restrooms.
-The existing concrete and asphalt paving, fencing, and gates surrounding the existing building will be reconstructed.
+The Roseville Joint Union High School District (District) plans to construct a new stadium support building containing space for ticketing, concessions, custodial, and restrooms at Antelope High School.
+The site currently has a trailer that provides concessions for games/events.
+The new stadium support building has the same function and will encompass the footprint of the existing trailer and be larger in size to accommodate the building's layout.
+Some site modifications will occur to accommodate the new building, as well as pedestrian path of travel and landscaping.
+The project will replace the existing trailer.
+The existing concrete and asphalt paving, landscaping, fencing, and gates surrounding the trailer will be reconstructed.
 The project will not change the capacity of the stadium or alter its function.